rdyro/rdyro/README.md

 Check out my website at <a href="https://robertdyro.com/">robertdyro.com</a>

-I'm currently looking for full-time opportunities in accelerated computing and optimization in the second half of 2024.
+I'm currently looking for full-time opportunities in Research Engineering accelerated computing and optimization in the second half of 2024.